[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 Yes, it looks like it might be possible.

-In other words, it has become possible to detect events that could not previously be detected at the AWS layer, such as CloudWatch metrics, by receiving logs delivered to CloudWatch Logs, notifying administrators, and automatically responding to them.
+In other words, it has now become possible to detect events through logs delivered to CloudWatch Logs that could not previously be detected at the AWS layer via CloudWatch metrics, and to notify administrators or respond automatically.
 That's exciting.

 Name Type Destination